joaopm33/fundspy/README.md

 ## Documentation and Examples
-* You can access functions documentation [here](https://joaopm33.github.io/fundspy/docs/fundspy.html).
+* You can access the functions documentation [here](https://joaopm33.github.io/fundspy/docs/fundspy.html).
-* Theres also a Jupyter Notebook with use examples of all performance metrics functions [here](https://jovian.ai/joaopm33/fundspy-example-notebook).
+* Theres also a Notebook with use examples of all performance metrics functions [here](https://jovian.ai/joaopm33/fundspy-example-notebook).

 ## Getting Started
 You will need python 3.5 (at least) for running this project.
-To start, first clone this repository to your local machine.

 ### Installing

-Now is the time to install the package.
-Open the terminal and execute the command:
+To install the package, open a terminal and execute the command:

 ```
 pip install fundspy